3D Printers and Bone Grafting

 - Biodegradable as the body replaces it with genuine tissue.

 - So far the animals haven’t rejected the implant, which could mean less complications for humans as well.

 - Could be a great option for children since it will grow with them.

 While human trials are potentially five or more years away, the news is very exciting for the surgical community, and we are can’t wait to see what benefits this will bring to our patients.

-To find out more about bone grafting in general or to set up a consultation with our office, please call us at Westford Office Phone Number Billerica 978-667-8600 and Westford 978-392-9095.
+To find out more about bone grafting in general or to set up a consultation with our office, please call us at Billerica Office Phone Number 978-667-8600.